|Nutrition Facts (per serving)|

 1 teaspoon pure vanilla extract

-Optional: 1 cup toasted pecans or toasted coconut
+1 cup toasted pecans, or toasted coconut, optional

 Blend the pudding mix and milk in a large bowl.
 Stir with a wire whisk until well blended and place in the refrigerator.

-In a medium bowl, combine 1 1/2 cups of cream with the powdered sugar and vanilla.
+In a medium bowl, combine 1 1/2 cups of the cream with the confectioners' sugar and vanilla.
 Beat until stiff peaks form.

 Spoon half of the pudding mixture over the crackers and spread evenly.

 Cover the pan with plastic wrap and chill in the refrigerator for 30 minutes to set slightly.